suhvishalp/cg-1029-java-training/readme.md

     **IMP: @JsonManagedReference and @JsonBackReference
     -------------------------------------------------------
         - these annotations belong to "Jackson library" which are used for  JSON serialization and deserilization
         - when a parent-child relationship (bidirectional relationship) exists where both entities reference to each other, JSON serialization may enter into an infinite loop

          @JsonManagedReference
             - applied on the parent side of the relationship

          @JsonBackReference
             - applied on the child side of the relationship

+            class Department{                   class Employee {

+                @JsonManagedReference               @JSONBackReference
+                List<Employee> employees;           Department department;
+            }                                   }

                 @Entity
                 public class Category {